What’s the story behind VesselFinder?

 What was the problem?

-Way, way back many centuries ago – well, okay, before 2011 – there wasn't a vesselfinder.com.
+Way, way back, many centuries ago – well, okay, before 2011 – there wasn’t a VesselFinder.
 Imagine that!
-People who needed to find ships anywhere in the world didn't have an obvious place to turn, or needed to pay high charges for inflexible services.
+People who needed to find ships anywhere in the world didn’t have an obvious place to turn or were required to pay high charges for inflexible services.
 They could either try their best with the resources that were available, or they could give up.
 Neither of those were great choices.
 So, a bunch of determined people decided to do something about it.

 The birth of VesselFinder

 These were people who had a vision for doing something incredible.
 Something that would solve the problem.
 And they did do something great: they got together and set up VesselFinder.
 From the very start, these people knew several things.
 They knew the service had to be of outstanding quality.
 They knew it had to offer something no existing service could.
 They knew it had to be simple and intuitive to use.
 Oh, and it had to be reliable and dependable.
 No pressure, then.

 Right from the start, the people at VesselFinder realised that trying to do everything themselves was a recipe for total burnout.
 So, they did the sensible thing.
 They told people who shared their passion for excellence and service about what they were doing.
 Before long, they had a large team of people specialising in everything from software engineering to maritime design.
 Experts have worked on every aspect of VesselFinder.